abws/university-task-manager/README.md

 Entirely Front-End Web-Based Task Manager

-## Libraries used:
+## CSS Libraries used:
-1. Bootstrap - CSS Library
+1. Bootstrap - Reusable components & CSS classes

+# Javascript Libraries used
+1. JQuery - Mainly for DOM manipulation
-2. JQuery - Javascript Library
+2. anime.js - Animation

 ## Web API's used:
-1. Web Storage API
+1. Web Storage API - For client-side storage
-2. Web Speech API
+2. Web Speech API - For speech recognition (accessiblity)

 ## To use this prototype:
 1. View in chrome in case of adverse side-effects (for marking), however should work perfectly on other browsers